-1.2 - ELECTION OF OFFICERS
+1.2 - Election of Officers

 Election of officers should take no later than July in the year proceeding the term in which the officers will serve.
-For example, where the officers will term will begin January 1, 2019, their election to that position should have taken place no later than July 30, 2019.
+For example, where the officer's term will begin January 1, 2020, their election to that position should have taken place no later than July 30, 2020.